dorota-alina/Tic-tac-toe/index.md

 ### Rules of the game

-Here are Tic Tac Toe player's actions:
+Here are Tic-tac-toe player's actions:

 1. Player who selected the game-initiating mark (as [agreed before the game](#decide-and-select)) starts by drawing a grid and puting down the first mark.
 2. Players take turns marking empty fields in the grid with their selected symbols (Xs or Os).